kamildomagalski/react_native_from_react/README.md

 ## General info

 This is a simple app with info about coding tutorials prepared by Emmanuel Henri.
-The point was to convert traditional webb app into mobile one, and see how it's differ form a web one.
+The point was to convert traditional webb app into mobile one, and see how they are differ.
 Theres no advanced styling, top tier mobile coding practices or folder structure.<br />
 Just a 'proof of concept" for myself.